The Stories of our Founders

 He authored six Lakota Language books and CDs, a CD for the young people to understand the timeless symbolism of the Seven Sacred Rites given to the Lakota, co-authored a book with his father ‘Sacred Fireplace,’ and wrote ‘Realities Within.’
 He and his wife Cindy have written a book, ‘Intertwined Destinies‘ due to come out in the coming years.

 Between 2010 and 2013, alarmed by the number of children who were attempting suicide on Pine Ridge, Peter brought back an old prayer song.
 He continued to pray to Wakan Tanka (Great Mystery, Great Spirit, Creator, God) to give him inspiration and answers.
 Within a few months, he was invited to a panel discussion at the National Institutes of Health (NIH) that the Surgeon General was moderating.
 Peter spoke to them about the extremely high rate of suicide attempts by children on the reservation.
-Over 500 children (ages 9-24) in one year attempted suicide on the Pine Ridge reservation.
-The Surgeon General told Peter, “We have been in the health business for over 60 years.
-And here is what we have found, the best money spent is on prevention.
-The earlier, the better.
-Ideally, you would want the parents to heal from trauma and other health issues before the mother gets pregnant.”

 This conversation is what inspired Oceti Wakan to develop, create and institute a whole-body Wellness Prevention Program for children from K to 12th grades called Life Skills for the Young Lakota and Wolakota Life Skills for Teens which he co-created with his wife, Cindy Catches.